WeGetFinancing/woocommerce-checkout-plugin/README.md

 ### 2.1.
 Via the WordPress Market

 1. Download the plugin, it's called "WeGetFinancing Payment Gateway", from the WordPress Market and install.
-2. Once installed go to Plugins > Installed Plugins.
+2. Once installed, go to Plugins > Installed Plugins.
 3. Find the plugin, and click on the "Activate" button.
    ![Plugin Activation](./assets/install-1.png)